kmenzli/sphinx-poc/docs/Installation.rst

 		  anyone who knows the passphrase can do things, such as dropping, re-creating and indexing the database, so you need to change this property in the :ref:`configuration file <Configuration.ChatConfiguration>`.

-3. Start eXo Pltaform server.
-When users sign in eXo Pltaform, the Chat icon (|image14|) will be shown on the top navigation bar.
+3. Start eXo Platform server.
+When users sign in eXo Platform, the Chat icon (|image14|) will be shown on the top navigation bar.

 .. _ChatInstallation.TwoServers: